neuropsychology/NeuroKit/README.rst

 ^^^^^^^^^^^^^^

 This type of analysis refers to physiological changes immediately occurring in response to an event.
-For instance, physiological changes following the presentation of a stimulus (e.g., an emotional stimulus) indicated by the dotted lines in the figure above.
-In this situation the analysis is epoch-based.
+For instance, physiological changes following the presentation of a stimulus (e.g., an emotional stimulus) are indicated by the dotted lines in the figure above.
+In this situation, the analysis is epoch-based.
 An epoch is a short chunk of the physiological signal (usually < 10 seconds), that is locked to a specific stimulus and hence the physiological signals of interest are time-segmented accordingly.
 This is represented by the orange boxes in the figure above.
-In this case, using `bio_analyze()` will compute features like rate changes, peak characteristics and phase characteristics.
+In this case, using `bio_analyze()` will compute features like rate changes, peak characteristics, and phase characteristics.

 - `Event-related example <https://neuropsychology.github.io/NeuroKit/examples/bio_eventrelated/bio_eventrelated.html>`_